A UK Spanish Greyhound, Podenco and other Sighthound Rescue

 Following adoption, we offer a free behavioural support package via two of our Trustees, Samantha Walker-Arends and Pennie Clayton (also our Patron).
 Both Samantha and Pennie are P.D.T.E affiliated and qualified Dog Behaviourists so you can be very sure you and your dog are in safe and very experienced hands.

 In the very sad event you are unable to continue to care for your adopted dog, we ask you to contact us to make arrangements for the dog to come back into foster care with us.
-We will always endeavour to make this difficult parting as easy as possible for you both.

 It is essential for all Spanish dogs to have annual PCR and 4dx tests and for Bahrain dogs, annual 4dx tests.